SukritBagaria/flash-chat-flutter/README.md

 # Flash Chat ⚡️

-## Our Goal
+## Goal

 The objective of this project is to learn how to incorporate Firebase into Flutter apps.
 I'll be using Firebase Cloud Firestore as well as the Firebase authentication package to equip our app with a cloud-based NoSQL database and secure authentication methods.

-## What is the Application
+## What is the Project

-We’re going to build a modern messaging app where users can sign up and log in to chat.
+A modern messaging app where users can sign up and log in to chat.

 ## What I learnt